ON VIEW: June 17 – July 23, 2023

 HOW TO PURCHASE ARTWORK

 Artwork sale proceeds benefit both the artist and the Evanston Art Center.
-If you are interested in purchasing artwork on display, please contact Audrey Avril, Manager of Exhibitions, at [email protected] or (847) 475-5300 x 107.
+If you are interested in purchasing artwork on display, please contact Emma Rose Gudewicz, Director of Development and Exhibition Manager, at [email protected] or (847) 475-5300 x 102.

 This project is partially supported by a grant from the Illinois Arts Council Agency and EAC's general membership.